cocos/cocos-docs/en/editor/publish/native-options.md

 > **Note**: do not perform secondary development in these native platform projects, otherwise it will be overwritten when rebuilding.

-To learn how to debug on the native platform, please refer to the [Native Platform JavaScript Debugging](debug-jsb.md) documentation.
+To learn how to debug on the native platform, please refer to the [Debugging JavaScript on Native Platforms](debug-jsb.md) documentation.

 ## Precautions